YashDaga874/yoga-therapy/METHODOLOGY.md

 2. **Module Selection**: For each selected disease, user can specify the module the practice is referred from
    - Autocomplete functionality searches modules for that specific disease
    - User can select from existing modules or leave blank
-3. **All Fields Available**: Including "How to Do" detailed instructions
+3. **All Fields Available**: Including "How to Do" detailed instructions, CVR score, and media uploads
 4. **Multiple Module Support**: A practice can be associated with different modules for different diseases
+5. **File Uploads**: Same photo and video upload support as module-based addition

 ### 4.3 Practice Editing System